 Three days before cooking the fish, you make the four-ingredient miso marinade and then marinate the fish in it, sealed in a covered container in the fridge.
-Cooking is quick -- you can do it under the broiler in your oven.
+Cooking is quick — just a quick sear on the stovetop and then a few minutes in the oven.
 This makes a very light yet filling meal that is elegant and looks like it took a lot of work, but it really doesn't.
 The miso marinade adds a sweetness to the silky and buttery black cod.

 Although I've enjoyed miso black cod many times in Japanese restaurants, I had never made it at home until I tried this recipe.
 The preparation is very simple and perfect for serving guests, since you do most of the work two or three days before and quickly broil it just before serving.
 (This also makes it a great option for a weeknight meal that can be prepped over the weekend.)